LindsayMoir/arima/README.md

 ## Installation <a name="installation"></a>

 The code runs with Python version 3.6.3.
 There are a number of libraries required to run this notebook.
-Those are for and "regular libraries".
+Those are for ARIMA and "regular libraries".
 Please go to the # import libraries cell which is near the top of the notebook and .py files for the definitive list.

 ## Project Motivation<a name="motivation"></a>